multiversx/mx-docs/docs/developers/developer-reference/sc-contract-calls.md

 - async calls will halt execution and consume all the remaining gas, so specifying the gas limit is not necessary for them;
 - synchronous calls will by default simply use all the available gas as the upper limit, since unspent gas is returned to the caller anyway.

-On the other hand,promises and transfer-execute calls do require gas to be explicitly specified.
+On the other hand, promises and transfer-execute calls do require gas to be explicitly specified.

 ---